Lungs’ Microscopic Patterns of Vessels in Patients Deceased with or by SARS-CoV-2 Infection

 Keywords:COVID19; endothelium; forensics; lung parenchyma; pathology;SARS-CoV-2; vessels

-Background: even if specific mechanisms are not completely understood, several studies highlighted Severe
+Background: Even If Specific mechanisms are not completely understood, several studies highlighted

-Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) ability to alter vascular homeostasis.
-In the
+Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) ability to alter vascular homeostasis.

-literature, multiple reports of microscopic pulmonary findings of vascular structures in patients deceased by
+In the literature, multiple reports of microscopic pulmonary findings of vascular structures in patients

-or with SARS-Cov-2 infection are available.
-Nevertheless, the scientific literature lacks a systematic analysis
+deceased by or with SARS-Cov-2 infection are available.
+Nevertheless, the scientific literature lacks a

-of these findings.
-Methods: the authors realized a systematic review of the literature in order to identify
+systematic analysis of these findings.
+Methods: the authors realized a systematic review of the literature in

-common microscopic patterns representative of pulmonary vascular damage: useful data for pathologists in
+order to identify common microscopic patterns representative of pulmonary vascular damage: useful data

-clinical and forensic settings.
+for pathologists in clinical and forensic settings.
 The research yielded 23 articles (79 total cases).
-Quali/quantitative analysis
+Quali/

 How to Cite